RuvenBaumgart/Fintech_REST_Api/req/rest_api.md

 * POST /api/credits/{customerId}
   * Create a new credit for given customer
     * The RequestBody should contain:
-      * credit volume
+      * credit volume in cents
-      * runetime or term of the credit
+      * runtime in Months or term of the credit

 * PUT /api/credits/{customerId}
   * Update or Payoff a part of a credit by transfering money from an account